-Sam Heaton, who has been around fishing all his life, spent 25 years as a crappie guide on Alabama’s famed Weiss Lake.
+Sam Heaton, who has been around fishing all his life, spent 25 years as a crappie guide offering crappie fishing tips on Alabama's famed Weiss Lake.
 In time, he moved along in his fishing career, and now he is one of the primary in-the-field men for MinnKota and Humminbird.

 Although spring is often heralded as the top time for catching spawning fish, Heaton believes that the true key to spring crappie success is understanding the subtle differences in spring spawning phases.